knowledged

 /content

-Replace an existing document body, title, or description by path.
+Replace an existing document's body, title, description, or tags by path.

 GET